theredsix/cerebellum/README.md

 npm i cerebellum-ai
 ```

-Ensure you have [Selenium Webdrivers](https://www.npmjs.com/package/selenium-webdriver) installed for the browser you want to automate
+Ensure you have [Selenium Webdrivers](https://www.npmjs.com/package/selenium-webdriver) installed for the browser you want to automate.

 Run the example:
 ```typescript